weatherisgood2/ngpt/README.md

 ngpt --interactive --log conversation.log
 ```

+For more examples and detailed usage, visit the [CLI Usage Guide](https://nazdridoy.github.io/ngpt/usage/cli_usage.html).

 ## Features

 - ✅ **Dual Mode**: Use as a CLI tool or import as a Python library